linas/i370-linux-2.2.1/README.md

 * With a network driver, the root filesystem issue is solved: the root file system can live on an NBD network block device.

-#### 3217 and 3270 TODO:
+#### 3217 and 3270
 * 3215 handling seems to work fine.
 * Boot console to 3270 not implemented, see `io/con3270.c`
 * Generic 3270 support for non-console use needs to be implemented, similar to what's in `arch/i370/io/raw3215.c`.
 * Paul Edwards has a modified copy of Hercules that supports a character-mode version of the 3215.
-If a correspoding character-mode tty driver was written for this kernel, then a normal unix-style pty command line would be available for this kernel.
-This would simplify further boostrapping efforts.
+If a corresponding character-mode tty driver was written for this kernel, then a normal unix-style console and pty command line would be available for this kernel.
+  This would simplify further bootstrapping efforts.

-#### Devices TODO, see directory `arch/i370/io`:
+#### Devices TODO, see directory `arch/i370/io`
 * All devices are stubs and not implemented.
 This includes CKD, ECKD, CTCA, FBA, TAPE.
 * Out of these, a usable storage device that could be formatted